 Apply skin protectors and take medications

-If the race is going to be longer than 30 minutes my advice is to use some kind of skin protector is the conditions are really hot, also, a hat that provides adequate protection from the sun is a good idea too, prefer light colors like white, do not wear dark hat or even dark shirts, it attracts the UV radiation of the sun and you will get cooked even before you start running.
+If the race is going to be longer than 30 minutes my advice is to use some kind of skin protector is the conditions are really hot, also, a hat and sunglasses that provide adequate protection from the sun is a good idea too.

 If you are using any kind of medication make sure you have them with you or you took them before and after the race if that’s what the doctor ordered.